pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

       >>> ofile.write(buffer)
       >>> ofile.close()

       .. caution:: The basename is returned unchanged from the PDF.
-So it may contain characters (such as blanks) which disqualify it as a valid filename for your operating system.
+So it may contain characters (such as blanks) which may disqualify it as a valid filename for your operating system.
 Take appropriate action.

       .. note: The returned ``basename`` in general is **not** the original file name, but probably has some similarity.